 Feed our Neighbors in Need Food Drive – every March

-X Days Community Service – April (changed from June)
+X Days Community Service – April

-Participated since beginning in 2013 for four years.
+- Participated since beginning in 2013 for four years.

 Stepping Forward Tuesday Night Dinners – hosted by Faith Community UMC every Tuesday at 6pm

-First Signature Program of Faith Alliance Church Partners (now called Outreach Activity)
+- First Signature Program of Faith Alliance Church Partners (now called Outreach Activity).

-Participation in Stepping Forward, WC Presbyterian Community Suppers and/or Summer Lunch Ministry is a requirement of FA membership
+Participation in Stepping Forward, WC Presbyterian Community Suppers and/or Summer Lunch Ministry is a requirement of FA membership.

-Comprehensive program offers Life Skills classes, Social Service referrals, food pantry, mentorship, etc.
+- Comprehensive program offers Life Skills classes, Social Service referrals, food pantry, mentorship, etc.

-Only need to send 10-12 volunteers each time and bring meal to feed about 200
+- Only need to send 10-12 volunteers each time and bring meal to feed about 170.

-Coordinator – Renee Leuthold is new coordinator for 2017
+- Coordinator – Renee Leuthold

 Summer Lunch Ministry– Monday through Friday all summer

-Coordinator – Denise Chambers
+CPC Coordinator – Denise Chambers